shanebdavis/rtk-github-issues-example-modular-redux-conversion/README.md

 # GitHub Issues Browser (Modular Redux version)

 This is an alternate implementation of the Redux-Toolkit advanced tutorial.
 This version only depends on redux directly.
 No additional third-party libraries are needed (redux-toolkit and redux-thunk were removed).
-The result was a *dramatic* simpliciation of the code.
+The result was a *dramatic* simplification of the code.
 The key is modular design.
 You can read more about it in my medium article:

 - [Modular Redux - a Design Pattern for Mastering Scalable Application State](https://medium.com/p/f438838e5102)

 - redux-toolkit
   - https://github.com/reduxjs/rtk-github-issues-example
-  - 1169 lines
+  - 1169 lines of code
-  - 22 files
+  - 45 redux-related inter-file dependencies

 - modular-redux
-  - 685 lines
+  - 685 lines of code
-  - 23 files
+  - 20 redux-related inter-file dependencies

 - hooks-for-redux